What is asthma?

 Asthma is a chronic condition affecting the airways and causing difficulty in breathing.
 Most people can manage their condition well.
 But there are times when they may experience the “asthma attack”, an episode of asthma where symptoms suddenly get worse.

-See your GP right away if you suspect you have asthma.
+See a GP right away if you suspect you have asthma.
 Immediately seek emergency medical treatment if you experience a bout of an asthma attack.

 Asthma symptoms include the following: